Minuscule 916: Description

 The text is written in one column per page, and 15-25 lines per page.

 It contains lectionary markings at the margin and scholia (since Acts 1:1 to 7:60).

 The original manuscript contained complete text of the Book of Acts and Catholic epistles.

 Text

 Kurt Aland the Greek text of the codex placed in Category V.

 It means it is a representative of the Byzantine text-type.

 History

 According to C. R. Gregory the manuscript was written in the 12th century.
 Currently the manuscript is dated by the INTF to the 12th century.

-It was described by Montana, who sent description to Mr. Kelly.
+It was described by Montana, who sent a description to Mr. Kelly.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (204a) and Gregory (232a).
 In 1908 Gregory gave the number 916 to it.

 It is currently housed in the Biblioteca de El Escorial (C. III.
 3) in Escurial.